foopod/locked-away/story/06 Something Mischevious.md

 Woops.
 Haven't been keeping up with my journal entries.
 Elora is such a distraction.

-We did something mischevious today.
+We did something mischievous today.

 Oopsy.